MomentumData/The-epidemiology-impact-and-outcomes-of-idiopathic-inflammatory-myopathies/README.md

 ### Idiopathic inflammatory myopathy
-Idiopathic inflammatory myopathy will be identified and defined using [clinical diagnosis code set] (https://github.com/MomentumData/Momentum-Data-Codelists/blob/e324df8109e26e9bebd1f891340a12cf711dfa02/Conditions/IIM%20(Idiopathic%20Inflammatory%20Myopathies)/idiopathic_inflammatory_myopathies_ICD10_code_set.csv)(_MMyositis specified only to be considered if associated to an interstitial lung disease code [J84.1, J84.0, and J99.1]_) made in secondary care using ICD-10 code set developed in recent research by the study team[^1]
+Idiopathic inflammatory myopathy will be identified and defined using [clinical diagnosis code set] (https://github.com/MomentumData/Momentum-Data-Codelists/blob/e324df8109e26e9bebd1f891340a12cf711dfa02/Conditions/IIM%20(Idiopathic%20Inflammatory%20Myopathies)/idiopathic_inflammatory_myopathies_ICD10_code_set.csv) (_MMyositis specified only to be considered if associated to an interstitial lung disease code [J84.1, J84.0, and J99.1]_) made in secondary care using ICD-10 code set developed in recent research by the study team[^1]
 For the full list of individual codes:
 - Dermatomyositis
 - Juvenile dermatomyositis